 Part Three: Election Day special: Regulatory Obstacles (continued from Part Two)

-It is always mind boggling to hear so many in Silicon Valley toss throwaway lines about the failures or limits of the “free market”, when anyone with a view into enterprise IT (or every other aspects of running the business) for an employer, provider, insurer, pharmaceutical, or device company must cope every day with a broad and deep maze of regulations.
+It is always mind boggling to hear so many people toss throwaway lines about the failures or limits of the “free market” in Silicon Valley; anyone with a view into enterprise IT or any other aspect of running businesses for employers, providers, insurers, pharmaceuticals, or device companies must handle a broad and deep maze of regulations.

 Most of the Federal agencies directly involved in healthcare fall under Health and Human Services.
 HHS has ten sub-agencies (see the HHS org chart for a complete 2012 list).

 I’ll just call out the main four that are most relevant to this data discussion: